+QUICK TIP: When reporting an expenditure made by an agent or independent contractor to an individual for conducting signature gathering, door-to-door solicitations, or canvassing, the committee and the agent or independent contractor are not required to report the name of the individual.
+See Regulation 18431(e).
 Staff Time.
-If an employee spends more than 10 percent of their compensated time in any one month engaged in campaign activities that expressly advocate the support of or opposition to a candidate or measure (e.g., phone banks or precinct walking), the employer must report the payments as nonmonetary contributions.
+If an employee spends more than 10 percent of his or her their compensated time in any one month engaged in campaign activities that expressly advocate the support of or opposition to a candidate or measure (e.g., phone banks or precinct walking), the employer must report the payments as nonmonetary contributions.
 The names, addresses, and the specific salaries of the employees are not required to be disclosed.

 Candidate's Contributions.
-A candidate's contributions to their own committee does not trigger the requirement to file Form 461.
-However, a candidate filing a Form 461 disclosing personal contributions made to other candidates or committees must also disclose personal contributions made to their own controlled committees.
+A candidate's contributions to his or her their own committee does not trigger the requirement to file Form 461.
+However, a candidate filing a Form 461 disclosing personal contributions made to other candidates or committees must also disclose personal contributions made to his or her their own controlled committees.